sst/sst/www/docs/auth.md

 ### `GithubAdapter`

-This adapter simply extends the `OauthAdapter` and preconfigures with GitHub OAuth URLs.
+Extends the `OauthAdapter` and pre-configures with GitHub OAuth URLs.

 ```js
 GithubAdapter({